 2. Brita strips out minerals

 Brita’s ‘Maxtra’ technology is a two-stage activated carbon process, whereas Phox’s filtering process is five-stage activated carbon technology.
 This does mean that the two products have two layers in common.
 Brita jugs only have an activated carbon layer and an ion exchange resin layer.
 Along with these two features, a Phox filter has three other layers; non-woven fabrics, alkaline mineral balls and infrared energy balls.
-Each of these layers provide their own unique improvement to the standard of the drinking water.
+Each of these layers provides their own unique improvement to the standard of the drinking water.

 Phox's alkaline water filter technology enhances the mineral content of the water; whereas minerals like calcium and magnesium are removed with a Brita filter.
 Mineral content is vital in terms of hydration and electrolyte balance in your body.
 Drinking mineralised water means that the existing mineral content in your body will not be diluted.
 Sometimes, as part of our diets, we don't get all of the minerals we need and so it's a great boost if we can supplement this through our drinking water.